Saturday 27 April

 with Resident Teacher Gen Kelsang Lhachog

 Buddha Amitayus is the Buddha of long life, wisdom, and good fortune.
-These are three essential qualities that we need to lead a happy and meaningful life.
+These are the three essential qualities that we need to lead a happy and meaningful life.

 It is very important that we have a long and healthy life.
 There is nothing more important to us than our life and because we are fortunate enough to have a precious human life, we possess the opportunity to enter, make progress on, and complete the spiritual path.